awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 2: Configure a public subnet<a name="vpc-subnets-commands-example-public-subnet-ipv6"></a>

-After you've created the VPC and subnets, you can make one of the subnets a public subnet by attaching an Internet gateway to your VPC, creating a custom route table, and configuring routing for the subnet to the Internet gateway\.
-In this example, a route table is created that routes all IPv4 traffic and IPv6 traffic to an Internet gateway\.
+After you've created the VPC and subnets, you can make one of the subnets a public subnet by attaching an internet gateway to your VPC, creating a custom route table, and configuring routing for the subnet to the internet gateway\.
+In this example, a route table is created that routes all IPv4 traffic and IPv6 traffic to an internet gateway\.

 **To make your subnet a public subnet**

-1. Create an Internet gateway\.
+1. Create an internet gateway\.

    ```
    aws ec2 create-internet-gateway
    ```

-   In the output that's returned, take note of the Internet gateway ID\.
+   In the output that's returned, take note of the internet gateway ID\.

    ```
    {